rghorbani/react-native-common/README.md

 Look for the label `Good First Task` on the issues.
 Click [here](https://github.com/rghorbani/react-native-common/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Task%22) to see them.

 #### NOT STARTED
-- [ ] Add Theming & Default Styles to all of the Components
 - [ ] Add Image Component which supports parallax
 - [ ] Compatibility with react-native-windows
 - [ ] Something you's like to see?
 Submit an [issue](https://github.com/rghorbani/react-native-common/issues/new) or a [pull request](https://github.com/rghorbani/react-native-common/pulls)